nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. TechTrack is running (UC1)
 2. User enters the “salary {asc/desc}"
-3. UI display the list of jobs sorted by salaries in either ascending or descending order.<br>
+3. UI display the list of roles sorted by salaries in either ascending or descending order.<br>
 Use case ends.

 **Extensions**